George Phillip Stevens: Personal life

 Stevens was a member of the Claremont Municipal Council for upwards of a quarter of a century, and held the office of Mayor during the four years of the 1914-18 war.
 During World War I he initiated the Battalion Comforts Committee, was vice-president of the State Recruiting Committee and was an active member of the first Soldiers' Welcome Committee.
 He devoted a considerable amount of time to Freemasonry, and formerly was one of the foremost bowlers in the State.
 He was a member of the Claremont Bowling Club.
 Mr. Stevens was a member of the Western Australian Historical Society.

 Late life and legacy

-Mr. George Philip Stevens, formerly an official of the Postmaster General's Department and later secretary of the State Civil Service Association, died at his home Wadella, Stirling Highway, Claremont, yesterday.
-He was aged 80 years.
+Stevens died at his home in Wadella, Stirling Highway, Claremont He was aged 80 years.